shryke2a/openfacetrack-android/README.md

 3. Set up filter Accela, with 2.5° smoothing on rotation and position (position does not work yet).
 3.5.
 Set up "YAW" as inverted in Opentrack options/ Output.
 4. Find out your IPv4 LAN adress, through the use of "ipconfig" command in windows prompt.
-4. Open the app on your phone.
+4. Install and open the app on your phone.
 5. Set up the app with the correct IP and correct port.
 Verify that you are connected to your WiFi, same LAN as your gaming computer.
 6. Put the phone in the position where it will track your face.
 7. Press the button under the camera to start tracking.